life-itself/tao/git/README.md

 ## GitHub

-GitHub is another host for your GitLab repositories.
-You make an account the way you made a GitLab.com account.
+GitHub is another host for your GitHub repositories.
+You make an account the way you made a GitHub.com account.

-You can use HTTPs to link your GitLab with GitHub, but you're also able to use your SSH key.
+You can use HTTPs to link your GitHub with GitHub, but you're also able to use your SSH key.
 Use the 'pb copy' command in the 'setting up your SSH key' part of this tutorial to copy it, and add it to your GitHub by going into Settings -> SSH Keys.
-Adding it to GitHub is the same process as when you added it to GitLab.
+Adding it to GitHub is the same process as when you added it to GitHub.

 In GitHub, you 'fork' a project to make a copy of it to work on before pushing it back to the project owner.

 *For more in-depth information on github contribution, go [here.](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)*

 ## Creating Issues

-An issue is a way to put ideas/tasks into GitLab without impacting your repo.
+An issue is a way to put ideas/tasks into GitHub without impacting your repo.
 They can be edited to be open or closed, with the ability to organise them with tags, assign them to people in the group and apply due dates.

 The issue can be written in Markdown, and is a good way of tracking your 'to-do list' in a project.
 To make one, go onto your sidebar, find the tab that says 'Issues', and click the green and white button that says 'New Issue'.
 Fill it out, create the issue, and then it will be available to see for you and/or your group, depending on which repo you created it in.